 Our team of solicitors always respect the personal injury claims time limit associated with a specific case.
-With years of experience working on successful ski accident claims for clients in the past, we know our way around a courtroom.
+With years of experience working on successful ski accident claims, we know our way around a courtroom.

-We provide a free, initial, no-obligation consultation to all our clients which allows us to assess a case before offering the kind of legal advice needed in what can often be a complex claim, more especially when establishing liability is challenging.
-This ensures you receive the right level of compensation for a skiing accident that you experienced due to the negligence of a third party.
+We provide a free, initial, no-obligation consultation to all our clients.
+This allows us to assess a case before offering the kind of legal advice for what can often be a complex claim.
+And this is especially true when establishing liability is challenging.
+This ensures you receive the right level of compensation for a skiing accident that you experience.

-If you suffered a skiing injury and need to talk to someone, our claims lines are open 7 days a week, 24 hours a day.
+If you suffer a skiing injury and need to talk to someone, our claims lines are open 24/7.

-We are recognised nationally as being one of the top personal injury claims providers and we are regulated by both the Solicitors Regulation Authority (SRA) and The Law Society.
+We are a top personal injury claims provider with regulation by the Solicitors Regulation Authority (SRA) and The Law Society.

 Skiing Accident Claims FAQs

-Anyone with a duty of care to you could be held liable for your accident if they fail to uphold it and you suffer as a result.
+Anyone could be liable for your accident.
 This could be anyone from your skiing instructor to those in control of the resort that you’re skiing in.

 Can you sue someone for a ski accident?

-If a third party failed to uphold their duty of care to you and you suffered a skiing accident as a result, you could be able to make a claim against them.
+Yes, if a third party fails to uphold their duty of care, you could make a claim against them.

 How long can I make a claim after an accident?